 Pregnancy And Antidepressants

 October 5, 1999 -- A group of U.S. researchers, led by University Hospitals of Cleveland and Case Western Reserve University psychiatrist Katherine L. Wisner, M.D., has compiled a review of new studies on antidepressant use among pregnant women.
-The review is designed to guide general physicians and obstetricians who treat pregnant women.
+The review is designed to guide general physicians and obstetricians who treat pregnant women with depression.

 The risk for depression among all women of childbearing age is as high as 25 percent for women 25- through 44-years-old.
 Physicians traditionally have been reluctant to treat major depression with drug therapy in pregnant women because of safety concerns.
 Therefore, many pregnant women have been forced to choose between the debilitating effects of untreated depression and the unknown effects of antidepressant drug therapy on their pregnancy.